deep1401/fedmoji/README.md

 In order to run the same experiment under a non-iid setting, a `--non_iid` just needs to be added to this example.
 The `--shared` argument can be replaced with `--causalfedgsd` to run the CausalFedGSD algorithm, and none of the arguments (shared or causalfedgsd) should be included to just use the original FedProx algorithm.
 The `--class_weights` argument can be removed to run the same experiments using just the imbalanced dataset.
 The `--class_weights` argument can be replaced with `--balanced` to run the same experiments using the balanced dataset.
 The `--wandb` argument can be removed to not log the results to Weights & Biases.

 Other values of hyperparameters can be tuned by setting the arguments `--lr` for learning rate, `--mu` for the proximal term in FedProx experiments and `--seed` for setting the same random seed across all setups.
+The `--K` argument can be used to set the number of clients.

-Note: The models can be trained centrally by setting the `--C` parameter to 1.0.
+Note: The models can be trained centrally by setting the `--C` parameter to 1.0 and `--K` to 1.

 ## Citation